kasturimitra/countriesOfTheWorld/README.md

 Technological advancement of a country isn't purely dependent on the percentage of phone users.
 But it does give us a basic idea of how technologically literate the population of a country is.
 Technological literacy determines the number of high skilled workers, which would affect the economy.

+## Migration

+Net migration is the difference between immigrants and emmigrants.
+A country with a high migration rate usually means that it is a wealthy country providing plenty of opportunity.
+A low migration rate might imply lack of political stability or infrastructure.

+<iframe src="https://public.tableau.com/views/WorldData_17/MigrationMap?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (Migration Map)

+Afghanistan is a clear outlier with the highest migration rate.
+This seems unlikely with the present conditions.
+Perhaps the data is outdated or has genuine errors.

+We'll compare regions next.

+<iframe src="https://public.tableau.com/views/WorldData_17/MigrationbyRegion?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (Migration by Region)

+This makes a lot more sense, with Western Europe back at the top.
+Asia and Near East provide plenty of job, so obviously they'd be close.

+Northern America has a negative migration.
+This is surprising considering it has USA and Canada.
+However, it also has Greenland, which is already sparsely populated, and people tend to move away to other countries for better opportunities.